MagdalenaChmielewska/to_do_list/README.md

 2. With backend integration (REST API)
     This version has integration with existing REST API [Heroku](https://todo-backend-sinatra.herokuapp.com/todos).
 You can add, edit and remove tasks.
 All your tasks will be saved on server.

-In order to edit a task you have to double-click.
+In order to edit a task you have to double-click or touch the screen and swipe your finger a little (on mobile devices).

 ## How convert sass to css